Law school admission requirements vary by program. Select your program below to learn how to apply.

 Optimizing your LSAT score is an important step to successfully moving toward your degree in law and qualifying for academic scholarships.
 Regent Law wants to help you succeed.
 We host two LSAT Prep Workshops each year, in April and September.
-Schedule, cost, and exact date information will be posted as it becomes available, so please check back.

-Sessions will be taught by Bob Carr, a Princeton Review instructor with over 20 years of experience in teaching LSAT Prep courses.
 Plan now to participate in this important opportunity where you will learn:

 Need to take the LSAT?

 Register here and sign up to take an upcoming LSAT exam at Regent University.
 Our testing site number is 17671.